averagehat/averagehat.github.io-old/types.md

 This post will discuss the last option.
 Later we'll see how python's strong introspective powers can be used to leverage these types in conjunction with mypy.

-`mypy` enables static typing in python.
-The features include defacto case-classes (using named tuples) and Union types.
+`mypy` is a static analysis tool that simulates strong static typing in python.
+It coordinates with the built-in `typing` library, which supports type annotations, including defacto case-classes (using named tuples) and Union types.
 These are known more generally as "product types" and "sum types" respectively.
 A product type is similar to a class in Java.
 It has pre-defined members (private or public) of other types.
 In a sense it is a "product" of these other types.
 In mypy, one can declare a product type using classes, or more simply using `NamedTuple.`
 For example, let's create a product type for points in a 3D plane.